scpederzani/proxy_syste_modelling_workshop_2025/index.md

 Data cleaning
 </h2>

 For the participants of the project portion - please make sure to bring cleaned data that you will need for your project.
-I have deposited some cleaned data in a shared folder you should have access to.
+I have deposited some cleaned data in a shared folder I sent via email.
 You can use that as a template for formatting your own files.

 Some general data cleaning/formatting guidelines: